GlacioHack/xdem/docs/source/robuststats.rst

 When performing least-squares linear regression, the traditional `loss functions <https://en.wikipedia.org/wiki/Loss_ function>`_ that are used are not robust to outliers.

-A robust soft L1 loss default is used by default when ``xdem`` uses least-squares regression through `scipy.optimize
+A robust soft L1 loss default is used by default when ``xdem`` performs least-squares regression through `scipy.optimize
 <https://docs.scipy.org/doc/scipy/reference/optimize.html#>`_.

 Robust estimators